 That in mind, we’ve put together some quick action steps to keep on hand.
 The best part?
 We made them pretty general so they can be tailored to suit many different industries.

 In other words, put out the fire.
 When an accident occurs, the most vital move is always to make sure that there is no additional safety threat.
 In case the incident needs to be reported to an outside regulator, always preserve the scene as-is.

 Accurate record-keeping is invaluable to proper health and safety procedure.
 It maintains the facts of the incident and makes note of all responsible parties.
 It also allows you to track your most common safety issues.

 Under the Work Health and Safety Act, if an accident is serious enough, it must be reported to regulators.
 The incident must be reported immediately, and the incident site must not be tampered with.
 Detailed reporting information for every jurisdiction can be looked up here.

 In addition, here is a helpful list of guidelines for reporting accidents and injuries in your state or territory.

 As quickly after the incident as possible, record the stories of all involved witnesses.
 This creates accountability and allows you to investigate any conflicting accounts of what happened.

 The procedure in this step will depend on the severity of the issue and your line of work.
 However, in order for any compensation claim to be legitimate, the incident must be the result of performing a job-related duty.

-Your organisation may use a tiered system of decreased tolerance for multiple offences, or you may weigh transgressions individually based on their level of severity.
-Regardless of the protocol, consistency in disciplinary procedure is key, and ensures that the disciplinary action is appropriate to the offence.
+Your organization may use a tiered system of decreased tolerance for multiple offenses, or you may weigh transgressions individually based on their level of severity.
+Regardless of the protocol, consistency in the disciplinary procedure is key and ensures that the disciplinary action is appropriate to the offense.